w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 It is still running on the same computer you use to connect to the internet and thus is less secure than using Parity Signer or other air-gapped approaches.

+### Metadata Updates with the Polkadot-JS Browser Extension

+Before signing extrinsics with the Polkadot-JS Browser Extension, always check for metadata updates.
+[**This video tutorial**](https://youtu.be/gbvrHzr4EDY?t=84) will explain how to do it.

+#### Polkadot Vault vs Polkadot-JS Browser Extension

+The Polkadot Vault app updates the full metadata through the QR fountain while the extension updates the metadata index (the metadata is not loaded into it).
+As a consequence the process of updating metadata is different in this two cases (you will notice that on the Vault app the update takes longer for example).
+Having outdated metadata on the Vault app will prevent you from signing, while on the extension you will be able to click the sign button but the extrinsic will likely fail (similarly of having an outdated Ledger app).
+In general, failing to update metadata will most likely result in you not being able to sign extrinsics.

 ### Account Backup using the Polkadot-JS Browser Extension

 :::info